Juli-9/parrot-utils/README.md

 # pyparrot
-Python interface for Parrot Drones
+Python interface for Parrot Drones (mostly Bebop2), forked from the original repository amymcgovern/pyparrot.

 pyparrot was designed and implemented by Dr. Amy McGovern to program Parrot Mambo and Parrot Bebop 2 drones using python.
 This interface was developed to teach K-20 STEM concepts